The Ultimate Minimalist Travel Packing List

 I’m a huge fan of carry-on only and backpack-only travel.
 Why?
 Because no matter how you spin it, it really does make you more of an efficient traveler.

+If the thought of packing for 10 days in a carry-on suitcase sounds crazy to you, it’s really not impossible.
 Read on to discover what’s in the minimalist travel packing list and see exactly what you need to pack without any extra bulk and start packing like a pro!

 *Please note: All of the products listed in this post are my personal tried and true recommendations and may contain affiliate links.
 You won’t be paying a cent more, but in the event of a sale, the small affiliate commission I receive will help keep this blog running.
 Thanks!